KevinWorkman/HappyCoding/tutorials/processing/_posts/2016-07-09-if-statements.md

 ## Else Statements

-An `if` statement executes some code if its `boolean` value is `true`, and it simply skips that code if it's `false`.
+An `if` statement executes some code if its `boolean` value is `true`, and it skips that code if the `boolean` value is `false`.
 But what if we want to do one thing if the value is `true` and a different thing if it's `false`?
 For this, we can use an `else` statement.

 To use an `else` statement, just type the word `else` after an `if` statement, and then inside curly brackets `{}` put the code you want to execute when the `boolean` value is `false`: